Basics:

 Requirements: Appropriate experience, licenses and insurance; any necessary tools of the trade; smart phone

-Like TaskRabbit, JiffyOnDemand connects consumers needing repair or maintenance work with the contractors who are willing and able to do it.
-However, unlike TaskRabbit where you set your own rates, JiffyOnDemand has set rates for set tasks.
+JiffyOnDemand is a marketplace where consumers needing repair or maintenance work can find freelance contractors who are willing and able to do it.

 Reasonable rates